Back to Blog

 The Hardware Bottleneck

 Your laptop's GPU (or CPU) has finite compute power.
-Here's how common hardware handles a moderately complex render (500-part assembly, 1080p, 128 samples):
+Here’s a rule-of-thumb for how different compute tiers feel on a moderately complex scene:

 Part 2: What is Cloud Rendering?